gjadi-mej/Test-rst-rendering/README.rst

 Vector Graphics Test Suite
 --------------------------

 The VG Test Suite is a Java Test Suite.
-It checks the implementation of the ``LLVG*`` API over a vectorial GPU.
+It checks the implementation of the ``LLVG*`` API over a vector GPU.

 See `VG Readme <tests/vg/README.rst>`_